 - 7.5.
 The Council held a 'call for sites' in Autumn 2017, requesting landowners/agents/developers to submit sites for their assessment as a site for employment (B1/B2/B8 uses).
 The SHELAA was published in April 2018.
 In accordance with the NPPF and Planning Practice Guidance (2a-026-20190220), the SHELAA contains an assessment of existing employment sites as well as new sites.
 The purpose of including existing employment sites is to assess whether they are still appropriate (in market terms, for instance) for employment, or whether there is potential for expansion, intensification or redevelopment to make best use of land. - 7.6.
 A total of 94 sites were assessed within the SHELAA.
 This comprised 69 existing sites, and 25 sites put forward for assessment for their potential for allocation.
-Since the SHELAA was published, 5 of the 'new' sites have now been ruled out from further consideration as they have received planning permission or are now committed to other uses; there are also 2 options for the Science and Technology Park (considered separately).
-Therefore, there are 18 potential sites which will be assessed for their potential for allocation, and would contribute to meeting the 10-15ha employment need. - 7.7.
+Since the SHELAA was published, 5 of the 'new' sites have now been ruled out from further consideration as they have received planning permission or are now committed to other uses; there are also 2 options for the Science and Technology Park (considered separately). - 7.7.
+Additionally, six further proposed employment sites were nominated through representations made through Regulation 18 consultation. - 7.8.
+Therefore, there are a total of 24 potential sites which will be assessed for their potential for allocation, and would contribute to meeting the 10-15ha employment need. - 7.9.
 Three potential strategies for meeting employment need have been considered.
-These represent reasonable alternatives for assessment in the Sustainability Appraisal, and are appraised below: - Allocate sufficient 'new' employment sites to meet the 10-15ha - Meet the need in part through allocating 'new' sites and relying on 'windfall' from expansion/redevelopment/intensification of existing sites to meet the remainder - 'Do Nothing' i.e. solely rely on the Science and Technology Park to meet any remaining need (as well as contributing to wider regional need).
+These represent reasonable alternatives for assessment in the Sustainability Appraisal, and are appraised below: - Allocate sufficient 'new' employment sites to meet the 10-15ha

+- Meet the need in part through allocating 'new' sites and relying on 'windfall' from expansion/redevelopment/intensification of existing sites to meet the remainder - 'Do Nothing' i.e. solely rely on the Science and Technology Park to meet any remaining need (as well as contributing to wider regional need).